-If you make over the filing threshold, the IRS requires you to file annually, whether or not you live in the US.
+If you make over the tax filing threshold, the IRS requires you to file annually, whether or not you live in the US.
 The reason can be found in your US passport.
 In there it explicitly states a requirement to report your worldwide income to the United States IRS.

 That’s why we at MyExpatTaxes want to assure you that we got your back when it comes to getting all your tax nightmares and obligations in order.
-With our specialized expat tax software solution, we’ll make it easy for you to file so you’ll never consider skipping out on not filing taxes while living abroad.
-If we can give you, our fellow American expats, peace of mind, then we’ve accomplished our goal!
+With our specialized expat tax software solution, we’ll make it easy for you filing US taxes abroad.
+If we can give you, our fellow American expats, peace of mind, then we’ve accomplished our goal.

 - FBAR – Americans abroad may not know they are supposed to file the FBAR, which we wrote about in our Expat Filing Requirements post.
-The penalty for willfully not filing the FBAR can be as high as $100,000.
-But what if you forget or didn’t know you had to file this form?
-The IRS can still charge up to $10,000 per year (they are typically forgiving though if you file before they contact you).
+FBAR penalties can happen if are willfully not filing the form.
+The fee can be as high as $100,000.
+Even despite forgetting or not knowing, there is a chance the IRS can charge you.
+Within that case, it can get up to $10,000 per year.
+Yet, the IRS is typically forgiving though if you file before they contact you.

-- Form 8938– this form is on reporting your interest in certain foreign financial assets, financial accounts, foreign securities, and interests in foreign entities.
+- Form 8938 – This form is on reporting your interest in certain foreign financial assets, financial accounts, foreign securities, and interests in foreign entities.
 Failing to file all or any one of these forms may place you in a position of being fined $10,000 or more.
 Think of it as the FBAR for the IRS.
 We don’t want you get there, so definitely come to us so we can help you get back on track.

 In a world where our technology is quickly upgrading and evolving, it will only get harder to hide from the IRS.
 They have a software called the Information Returns Program (IRP) that checks and re-checks your tax reports and files, so if you’re not filing taxes while living abroad, the software can alert the IRS to start an investigation on you.